vinayakumarr/vinayakumarr.github.io/_includes/cv.md

 + December 23, 2018 - <a href='https://nlp.amrita.edu/mda-dl18/' target='_blank'>Malware data analytics with Deep learning </a>

 ## <i class="fa fa-chevron-right"></i> Invited Talks

++ Title Two day Workshop on Machine Learning – Hands on with Python/Matlab, Knowledge Resource Centre(KRC) ,C-DAC Centre @ Thiruvananthapuram.
+More details avilable <a href='http://krc-t.in/index.php/ml-workshop' target='_blank'> Workshop on Machine Learning</a>

 + Title: A workshop on Application of machine learning for cyber security.
 More details avilable <a href='http://www.iiitmk.ac.in/mlc18/' target='_blank'> MLC18</a>